primer76/alx-low_level_programming/0x00-hello_world/README.md

 4. Prints exactly what is written in the C file using function puts
 5. Prints exactly what is written in the C file using function printf
 6. Prints types of various types on the computer compiled on
 7. Generates assembly code (intel syntax) of a C code
+8. Program that prints exactly what is written in code